myroyalgold/Bike_Share/README.md

 - getting the start time and end time in hour
 - getting the ride length in hour
 - getting the ride length in minutes
 - remove rows that have trip equal to zero and less than 0
 - getting days of the week from the start and end date
 - removed unused columns such as start and end station name, start and end station id, start and end latitude and start and end longitude as instructed.
--  get minimum and maximum date of rides
+-

 # Recommendation
 To accomplish the objective of converting casual riders into annual members, you can consider the following recommendations: